 Ethical Principles

 Editors of the Revista del CESLA ensure that ethical standards of their journal are maintained and take all possible steps against any non-compliance with them.
-Papers submitted for publication in the REVISTA del CESLA are evaluated for accuracy, compliance with ethical standards and usefulness for science.
+Papers submitted for publication in the Revista del CESLA are evaluated for accuracy, compliance with ethical standards and usefulness for science.

 Responsibilities of Authors